kiwichrish/alpine_lighttpd/README.md

       - "80:80"
       - "443:443"
     volumes:
-      - "./lighttpd-data:/var/www/localhost/htdocs"  # You probably only need this one for may things.
+      - "./lighttpd-data:/var/www/localhost/htdocs"  # You probably only need this one for most things.
       - "./lighttpd-etc:/etc/lighttpd"               # for non-default settings
       - "./lighttpd-logs:/var/log/lighttpd"          # Persistent logs uid/gid = 100:101 for logs
 </pre>